 Adult Third Culture Kid

 I am a global child myself.
 As an American, I grew up in the French West African countries of Burkina Faso and Cote d’Ivoire, returning to the United States for university in 1995.
 I’m as comfortable visiting with friends on a mat under a mango tree as I am having coffee at Starbucks. (though Mugg and Bean may be more my style)

 As a wife and mother, I have cared for my family and others in seven countries (United States, Colombia, Canada, Russia, Nigeria, Ghana, and Malawi) across four continents.
 While my husband is as American as can be, our boys were both adopted from Colombia and truly identify as growing up between worlds.

 Family Nurse Practitioner

-Certified as a family nurse practitioner by the American Academy of Nurse Practitioners (http://aanpcert.org), I have the joy of caring for global families at a private clinic in the southeastern African country of Malawi.
-I care for pediatric patients, focusing on preventive health well-baby exams, immunization consultations, and treating common childhood illnesses.
+Certified as a family nurse practitioner by the American Academy of Nurse Practitioners (http://aanpcert.org), I have had the joy of caring for global families at a private clinic in the southeastern African country of Malawi.
+I cared for pediatric patients, focusing on preventive health well-baby exams, immunization consultations, and treating common childhood illnesses.